raphss/LoginModel-Java/README.md

 # LoginModel-Java
-Login model made with Java and JavaFX.
+Login model made with Java and Java Swing.